Metro-Records/la-metro-councilmatic/README.md

 ## Setup

 These days, we run apps in containers for local development.
 More on that [here](https://github.com/datamade/how-to/docker/local-development.md).
-Prefer to run the app locally?
-See the [legacy setup instructions](https://github.com/datamade/la-metro-councilmatic/blob/b8bc14f6d90f1b05e24b5076b1bfcd5e0d37527a/README.md).

 ### Set-up pre-commit